Top 10 Accessible Toys for Blind Kids

 We recently ran a contest asking families to share their favorite toys for their kids who are blind or have other special needs.
 We then gave away the toys that got the most votes from readers!
 Our Accessible Toy Giveaway is now closed, but it’s now a great list of some of the most popular accessible toys for our kids!

 So listed here you’ll find the Top 10 Accessible Toys as chosen by WonderBaby.org readers.
-You’ll be surprised to find that most are available commercially and most are also under $100!
+You’ll be surprised to find that most are available commercially and are fairly inexpensive!

 Molly shared this trampoline, adding, “This is a great toy to get extra energy out, especially when it is cold outside!”
 I agree!
 Ivan’s all-time favorite toy is his trampoline.
 And when it’s not cold outside, we like to take it out in the yard.